Two anti-vax protesters arrested after approaching teenagers at school in Hemel Hempstead

 Two anti-vax protesters who were approaching teenagers at a school in Hemel Hempstead have been arrested.

-Police were called at around 3.25pm on Wednesday, October 13, to reports of a protest near a school in St Agnells Lane, Hemel Hempstead.
+Police were called at around 3.25pm on Wednesday, October 13, to reports of a Covid-19 vaccination protest near a school in St Agnells Lane, Hemel Hempstead.

 A spokesperson for Hertfordshire Police said: "It was reported that a small group of people were handing out leaflets to pupils.